cmd-source/MS2-Sights/README.md

     - Finally I want a short About Us section in the footer to provide clarity on the purpose of the website.
 (In the footer)

 #### Wireframes:
 Most of the original planning for the website has stayed in place.
-The general idea for the website was to have users land on the homapage and see the positive expereinces from previous users.
-They would then be incited to the Places page with the location marker which would expand when the hompage loaded, indicating it was clickable.
+The five planes of UX were kept in mind from the beginning of the design to the end.
+I believe that breaking the site into four seperate pages of Homepage, Places, Gallery and Contact US adds value with each page and allows for a flow from Strategy to Surface.

+1. Once a user first lands, the location marker expands indicating an interaction.
+They are also shown previous success stories.
+2. Once a user then clicks on the location marker they are transitioned to the Places page where they can interact with the map and underneath that book a city tour.
+3. The Places page also allows for an easy transition to the Contact Us page for enquiries and feedback.
+4. The intuative Navbar at the top of the page allows for ease in navigation between the 4 pages.

  ![Homepage](assets/img/homepage.JPG)